 How to choose photos for an Order of Service

-The first decision to make is the approximate quantity that you wish to use; whether you are thinking of a small number of good sized images or a storytelling, montage style with space for a broad selection of smaller ones, we have Order of Service styles available to suit.
-Some families choose the design they like and determine their image quantity accordingly, others start with an approximate quantity of photos in mind and then select a design that fits this.
+The first decision to make is the approximate quantity that you wish to use.
+Whether you are thinking of a small number of good sized images or a storytelling, montage style with space for a broad selection of smaller ones, we have Order of Service styles available to suit.
+Some families choose the Order of Service design they like and determine the image quantity accordingly, others choose their photos first and then select a design that fits this quantity.

-Regardless of quantity, we recommend the selection is made up of contrasting pictures that allow the Order of Service to celebrate the breadth and impact of your loved one’s life.
+Regardless of how many photos you include, we recommend choosing contrasting pictures that allow the Order of Service to celebrate the breadth and impact of your loved one’s life.